Drug information

 Location: United States, Australia, Denmark, and Norway

-Purpose: The purpose of this study was to evaluate the safety of lefitolimod administered with the bNAbs 3BNC117 and 10-1074 and to evaluate whether this combination regimen could delay the time to viral rebound during an analytical treatment interruption of ART.4
+Purpose: The purpose of this study was to see whether lefitolimod given with the bNAbs 3BNC117 and 10-1074 is safe and whether this combination regimen could delay the time it takes for HIV to rebound after participants temporarily stopped ART.4

 For more details on the studies listed above, see the Health Professional version of this drug summary.